brianhouse/braid/README.md

 Braid
 =====

-Braid is a single-import module for Python that comprises a musical notation system, livecoding framework, and sequencer for monophonic MIDI synths.
+Braid is a single-import module for Python 3 that comprises a musical notation system, livecoding framework, and sequencer for monophonic MIDI synths.
 Its emphasis is on polyrhythms, phasing, and entrainment.

+Requires rtmidi

 ### Copyright/License